camerican/WordCountCaptcha/README.md

 1. bundle install
 2. ruby app.rb

-And then access the project through: http://localhost:4567
+Once the server is running, access the project at: [http://localhost:4567](http://localhost:4567)

-Upon supplying your answer and clicking Submit, the page will issue an ajax POST to / and determine whether the user guess was correct.
+Upon supplying an answer to the word count challenge and clicking Submit, the page will issue an ajax POST to / and determine whether the user guess was correct.
 If yes, a random success message will appear above the Captcha.
 If no, a random failure message will appear instead.

 Tests can be run, as always, by using rspec: